Copyright Enforcement FAQs

 A copyright infringer can create a legal defense by claiming the following:

-- The doctrine of fair use applies;
+- The fair use doctrine applies

-- The statute of limitations prevents the lawsuit;
+- The statute of limitations prevents the lawsuit

-- The infringer did not rely on the copyrighted work.
+- The infringer did not rely on the copyrighted work

 What international laws protect copyright?